ghif/tts-vc/README.md

-# TTS# TTS-VC: Text-to-Speech and Voice Cloning
+# TTS-VC: Text-to-Speech and Voice Cloning

 A Python library for text-to-speech synthesis and voice cloning using state-of-the-art models including Chirp 3 and CosyVoice.